yegorkryukov/python-challenge/PlotBot/README.md

     getMentions: Got response with 4 tweet(s)
     rwCSV: returning DF from CSV
     getMentions: adding mention id: 80067314
-    getMentions: adding mention id: 17842366
-    getMentions: Tweet id: 983829906302873601 is in CSV already or doesn't have a valid mentioned user
-    getMentions: adding mention id: 979490736013021184
-    getMentions: Tweet id: 983757509960839168 is in CSV already or doesn't have a valid mentioned user
-    getMentions: Tweet id: 983698615347613696 is in CSV already or doesn't have a valid mentioned user
-    getMentions: saving new mentions to CSV
-    rwCSV: appended 1 row(s) to 'results/mentions.csv'
-    worker: trying to read analyzed CSV
-    rwCSV: returning DF from CSV
-    [17842366]
-    worker: user id: 17842366 has already been analyzed [979490736013021184]
-    worker: user id: 979490736013021184 has already been analyzed [80067314]
-    worker: performing sentiment analysis for user_id 80067314
-    getSentiment: trying to obtain tweets for user id 80067314, page 1
-    getSentiment: trying to obtain tweets for user id 80067314, page 2
-    getSentiment: trying to obtain tweets for user id 80067314, page 3
-    getSentiment: trying to obtain tweets for user id 80067314, page 4
-    getSentiment: trying to obtain tweets for user id 80067314, page 5
-    worker: performed sentiment analysis for user_id 80067314
-    worker: generated and tweeted graph for @ITSJPODirector
-    rwCSV: appended 4 row(s) to 'results/analyzed.csv'
-    Initializing worker:
-    getMentions: Got response with 4 tweet(s)
-    rwCSV: returning DF from CSV
-    getMentions: adding mention id: 80067314
     getMentions: Tweet id: 985700911614918658 is in CSV already or doesn't have a valid mentioned user
     getMentions: adding mention id: 17842366
     getMentions: Tweet id: 983829906302873601 is in CSV already or doesn't have a valid mentioned user